 Big brands have spoken

-Last year when I was doing research on behalf of the High Five Children’s Health Collaborative, I asked a group of fifth grade students what foods they thought were healthy.
+When I was doing research on behalf of the High Five Children’s Health Collaborative, I asked a group of fifth grade students what foods they thought were healthy.
 Their answer was a confident: “Starbucks and Panda Express.”

 Apparently, sweetfire chicken breast, eggrolls and Beijing beef are superior nutritional choices to home-grown vegetables, at least in the eyes of some kids.
 In a world where big brands have spoken and Heidi Klum seductively eats juicy burgers on 48″ TV screens, kids have listened.

 Super size me